clykins90/photo_report/README.md

 - The build process avoids recursive loops by using separate script names
   - Root package.json uses `"build": "cd frontend && npm run vercel-build"`
   - Frontend package.json uses `"vercel-build": "vite build"` and `"build": "vite build"`

+### Vercel Serverless Environment Issues

+#### Enhanced MongoDB and GridFS Connection Handling

+If you encounter database connection issues in Vercel's serverless environment, particularly with GridFS file retrieval:

+1. **Robust Database Connection**:
+   - The application now implements a more robust database connection strategy for Vercel's serverless environment
+   - Ensures MongoDB connection is fully established before handling file requests
+   - Implements connection state checking and reconnection logic
+   - Uses a connection timeout to prevent hanging requests
+   - Provides detailed logging of connection states for troubleshooting

+2. **Improved GridFS Initialization**:
+   - Enhanced GridFS initialization with retry logic and proper error handling
+   - Prevents multiple simultaneous initialization attempts with a locking mechanism
+   - Implements a cooldown period between initialization attempts to prevent overloading
+   - Provides detailed logging of initialization attempts and failures
+   - Forces GridFS usage in Vercel environment for consistent behavior

+3. **Robust File Streaming**:
+   - Improved file streaming with multiple fallback mechanisms
+   - Implements retry logic for file retrieval with exponential backoff
+   - Provides detailed error messages for troubleshooting
+   - Handles edge cases like invalid file IDs and missing files gracefully
+   - Uses direct streaming as a fallback when file info retrieval fails

+4. **Temporary Directory Handling**:
+   - Uses `/tmp` directory in Vercel's serverless environment for temporary file storage
+   - Configures the application to use the appropriate directories based on the environment
+   - Prevents attempts to create directories that are not allowed in Vercel's environment
+   - Forces GridFS usage in Vercel environment to avoid filesystem dependencies

+These improvements ensure that the application can handle file requests reliably in Vercel's serverless environment, even when faced with connection issues or initialization failures.